Pomaikai

 No analysis available

-The public remarks explicitly advertise that Waikiki fireworks can be enjoyed from one of the unit's lanais, which indicates the building/units have a fireworks view.
-This is direct evidence in the listing text.
+The remarks explicitly advertise that Waikiki fireworks can be enjoyed from one of the unit's lanais, indicating the building/units have a fireworks view from the property.

 No analysis available